raven2cz/polybar-config/README.md

-# Advanced Polybar Module Configuration
+# Advanced Polybar Module Configuration (MX-Linux/Debian and Arch Distros)

 Polybar configuration with patched and improved modules for Awesome, i3 and XFCE4.
 Base design fits to **MX-Linux (Debian Stable) and Arch Distros**.